 Playing down the presence of children in these women’s lives seems to have less to do with de-emphasizing the women’s identity as mothers or grandmothers as it does with de-emphasizing women as embodied social beings of which motherhood is a part.
 Women raised their children as part of a community of other women, members of their extended families, and neighbors in which the shared experience of the cycles of life create ineluctable social bonds.
 Just because these relationships are not documented in the texts, does not mean we cannot logically infer the possibility of them given all the other evidence to hand.

 Given the structure of homes at the time in Basra and the common practice of extended families living in related quarters, Hafsa, her son, and his family probably lived in a grouping of rooms with a shared courtyard and an area set aside for his camel.
 Her son visited with her regularly.
 Given the social roles of family members during that time, it is likely that her daughter-in-law helped out with cleaning and cooking.
 After al-Hudhayl died, his wife probably returned to her own family.
-Hafsa is reported to have purchased a slave to do the household chores after he died.
+Hafsa is reported to have purchased an enslaved girl to do the household chores after he died.
+This girl, about whom we have no other information, was asked about her and transmits a story about her habit in prayer.
+She was Hafsa’s unwilling companion.
 Her sister is said to have visited her often, and although we only have the story of the lamp from her, I find it hard to believe that they never spent time with one another as sisters do.
 Likewise, there are no stories of her and her sister Karima visiting each other or worshipping together, even though Karima was also known for being a devoted worshipper.